-Recently I finished reading Hagio Moto’s shoujo science fiction classic, They Were 11!
-Focused around a group of eleven individuals trapped on a spaceship, one of whom should not be there, the manga was adapted into an animated movie as well, which is probably how most people are familiar with the title.
+Recently, I finished reading Hagio Moto’s shoujo science fiction classic, They Were 11!
+Focused around a group of eleven individuals trapped on a spaceship (one of whom should not be there), the manga was adapted into an animated movie which is probably how most people are familiar with the title.
 One thing that the anime did not cover, though, was that They Were 11! had a sequel, They Were 11!
 Continues, and even got a handful of short gag comics.
-Altogether, it creates a more thorough and often-times lighter view of the world of the story, especially when factoring in the younger-looking character designs of the manga vs. the anime.
+Altogether, the manga creates a more thorough and often-times lighter view of the world portrayed in the story, especially when factoring in the younger-looking character designs of the manga vs. the anime.

-The character who catches my attention the most, and I’d assume it’s the case for just about everyone else who’s read or seen They Were 11!, is the sexless love interest of the protagonist, Frol.
+The character who catches my attention the most, and I’d assume it’s the case for just about everyone else who’s read or seen They Were 11!, is Frol, the sexless love interest of the protagonist.
 On Frol’s home planet, people remain neither male or female until they reach adulthood, and then they choose whether to become one or the other.
-Given that men enjoy more privileges there, Frol wishes to be a male, though looks quite feminine as a result, but at the end of the original story falls in love with the main character Tada and decides to some day become female so that they can marry.
+Given that men enjoy more privileges there, Frol wishes to be a male, though looks quite feminine in contrast.
+At the end of the original story, Frol falls in love with the main character Tada and decides to someday become female so that they can marry.

 In the first story, when Frol still desires to be a man, she consistently goes out of her way to assert her masculinity, mostly in comparison to the somewhat wiry Tada, pointing out that she is taller, her limbs are longer, she knows how to fight better, is tougher, and so on.
 In the second story and in the Space Street gag comics, however, when Frol has decided that she will become a woman (though it hasn’t actually happened yet), she acts how she thinks a woman should act, being more emotionally open to Tada, behaving like a teenager in love.
 Because it wasn’t so long ago that Frol was presenting herself as a man, it’s clear that this is all conscious on her part, a point reinforced by the way she deals with her jealousy.
 In They Were 11!
 Continues, when Frol sees a bunch of girls flirting with her now-partner Tada, her reaction is to once again become a man herself, and to “beat” Tada at what she perceives to be his own game by becoming a suave guy who gets all of the ladies herself.
 In the end, Tada did still love her and it was all a misunderstanding, but it’s also clear that Frol’s decision to fight fire with fire is facilitated by her very own sexless existence.